TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### Assignment:
 Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.

+Want to help?
+[Tell us](mailto:curriculum@theodinproject.com) how long that course took so we can let others know!

 ##### Mini-Project

+TODO: Mini-Project for HTML/CSS

 ##### Additional Resources